 In this article, the user will be guided into the addition of optimizers to an existing project.
 The steps described below are necessary to correctly represent the real behavior of an optimizer in a system; therefore, the process of setting up a virtual system and the simulation analysis may require more time than a standard project.

 PVsyst supports module-level optimization in versions 6.48 and newer.
 Newer Tigo products, like: TS4-A-O 700W and EI residential solutions, are available only from version 7.2 onward.

-At the System window check the box next to Use Optimizer.
+At the System window, check the box next to Use Optimizer.